Ian Narev

 Ian Narev (born 22 April 1967) is the CEO of SEEK Limited.
 He is a former managing director and chief executive officer of the Commonwealth Bank Group commencing these roles on 1 December 2011 and being succeeded by Matt Comyn.

 Narev was educated at Auckland Grammar School in New Zealand and holds an undergraduate degree from the University of Auckland as well as graduate degrees from Cambridge University and New York University.

 From 1998 until 2007, Ian worked at McKinsey & Company, in the New York, Sydney and Auckland offices.
 He left to join the Commonwealth Bank.
-On April 1, 2019 Narev was announced as the COO and CEO of the Asia-Pacific and Americas division of the Australian-based job-board SEEK.
+On April 1, 2019, Narev was announced as the COO and CEO of the Asia-Pacific and Americas division of the Australian-based job-board SEEK.

 Personal life

 Ian Narev was born in Auckland to a Jewish family.
 As a child, he starred in a New Zealand television series Children of Fire Mountain.

-He lives in Australia with his wife Frances and their three daughters.
+He lives in Australia with his wife Frances and their three daughters, Emilia, Zoe and Alexandra.